PicoScope 7 Software

-USB (Universal Serial Bus) is widely adopted in today’s personal computers and tablets for communication and power to printers, keyboard, mice, memory devices and many other peripherals.
+USB (Universal Serial Bus), launched in 1996, is now widely used in today’s personal computers and tablets for communication and power to printers, keyboard, mice, memory devices and many other peripherals.
 It is also used for chip-to-chip and module-to-module communication in many other types of electronic devices and embedded systems.

 USB configurations have a single host (Master) controller that controls all bus traffic with up to 127 devices.
 Optional hubs can be used to expand the bus.